-Approved for Clinical trials, we offer the latest cancer treatments to patients.
+Decatur Memorial Hospital Cancer Care Institute offers the latest cancer treatments to patients.
 The clinical research team works diligently to advance our mission to improve the health status and quality of life for cancer patients by providing a local access to state-of-the-art prevention and treatment trials.

 Trials sponsored by the National Cancer Institute (NCI) have been an integral part of the Cancer Care Institute (CCI) oncology program for the past 28 years.
 The research team collaborates with NCI research bases that include, SWOG, NRG Oncology, ECOG-ACRIN, Alliance for Clinical Trials in Oncology, and the University of Rochester Cancer Center.
 The team also works with University of Chicago Phase II Consortium and the Cancer Centers of Excellence.
 In order to have a full complement of clinical trials available for the patients treated in our community CCI research team works in partnership with numerous pharmaceutical companies that provide exciting new treatments for our patients.

 In 2013 DMH CCI became a founding member of the Heartland Cancer Research NCI Community Oncology Research Program (Heartland NCORP).
 The Heartland NCORP was formed through the cooperative efforts of three Community Clinical Oncology Programs (CCOP’s); Heartland Cancer Research CCOP from St. Louis, Illinois Oncology Research CCOP from Peoria, and the Central Illinois CCOP from Decatur.
 These three nationally recognized community cancer programs each brought to the new Heartland NCORP a strong committed network of cancer doctors, nurses, and administrators.
 By working together, Heartland Cancer Research NCORP provides state of the art NCI supported clinical trials to 124 counties with a population of 7 million across portions of five states.